Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 • Your goal is lights-out automation: robot fixture change, automatic pallet changer (APC), or FMS.

-• You want a fail‑safe concept: clamp is maintained by springs; air is used only to unlock.
+• You want a fail-safe concept: clamp is maintained by springs; air is used only to enable.

 Key details to confirm before purchase